 Current regulations (50 CFR 622.384(e)(1)) stipulate that the recreational bag limit may not be retained aboard a vessel with a federal pelagic commercial permit for king or Spanish mackerel when the commercial season is closed (in the zone in which that commercial vessel is fishing, for king mackerel) (Alternative 1).
 This means commercial fishermen with a federal pelagic commercial permit on their vessel may not land a bag limit of king or Spanish mackerel while recreationally fishing when the same commercial mackerel season is closed.
-Dual-permitted vessels having both a Gulf of Mexico (Gulf) pelagic charter/headboat permit and a federal pelagic commercial permit are allowed to retain the species bag limit when the commercial season is closed if they are operating as for-hire vessels (as specified in 50 CFR 622.384(e)(2)).
-This permit restriction is unique to king and Spanish mackerel; no other fishery management plan (FMP) administrered by the Gulf of Mexico Fishery Management Council (Council) has a similar restriction.
-Alternative 1 would retain this permit restriction in the Gulf.
+Dual-permitted vessels having both a pelagic charter/headboat permit and a federal pelagic commercial permit are allowed to retain the species bag limit when the commercial season is closed if they are operating as for-hire vessels (as specified in 50 CFR 622.384(e)(2)).
+This permit restriction is unique to king and Spanish mackerel; no other fishery management plan (FMP) administered by the Gulf of Mexico (Gulf) or South Atlantic Fishery Management Council (Councils) has a similar restriction.

-Alternative 2 would remove the restriction on retaining the recreational bag limit of king mackerel on a vessel with a federal pelagic commercial permit for king mackerel when the fishing season for the commercial zone in which the vessel is recreationally fishing is closed.
+Gulf Preferred Alternative 2 would remove the restriction on retaining the recreational bag limit of king mackerel on a vessel with a federal pelagic commercial permit for king mackerel when the fishing season for the commercial zone in which the vessel is recreationally fishing is closed.
 Commercial fishermen would be able to treat their vessels as private recreational vessels when recreationally harvesting king mackerel.
 King mackerel harvested in this manner could not be sold, thereby preventing out-of-season sale of king mackerel.

-As of May 2, 2016, there were 1,448 valid or renewable federal commercial pelagic permits for king mackerel, which includes those permits with home ports in the South Atlantic Council's jurisdiction.
-It is not possible to predict the manner in which recreational landings of king mackerel would be affected by selecting Alternative 2 as preferred; however, since the recreational sector has not landed its annual catch limit (ACL) in 15 years (Table 2.1.1), any effect would likely be negligible.
+As of May 2, 2016, there were 1,448 valid or renewable federal commercial pelagic permits for king mackerel.
+It is not possible to predict the manner in which recreational landings of king mackerel would be affected by selecting Gulf Preferred Alternative 2 as preferred.
+In the Gulf, however, since the recreational sector has not landed its annual catch limit (ACL) in 15 years (Table 2.1.1), any effect would likely be negligible.